-Service Annual Performance Reports have been considered by the Scrutiny and Performance Committee on 7 June 2023, and will be submitted to relevant Service Committees between May and August 2023.
-The Corporate Annual Performance Report will be considered by Scrutiny and Performance Committee on 13 September 2023 and then by Council on 4 October 2023.
-These reports will provide comprehensive information on the Council's performance for 2022/23.
-The full range of performance information for 2022/23 will also be available online.
+Service Annual Performance Reports have been considered by the Scrutiny and Performance Committee on 7 June 2023, and were submitted to relevant Service Committees between May and August 2023.
+The Corporate Annual Performance Report was considered by Scrutiny and Performance Committee on 13 September 2023 and then by Council on 4 October 2023.
+These reports provide comprehensive information on the Council's performance for 2022/23.
+The full range of performance information for 2022/23 is available online at PK Performs.
 This includes the Council's Annual Performance Report, Service performance reports, and links to further relevant information, such as the Local Government Benchmarking Framework.